adtzlr/felupe/docs/howto/composite.rst

     )

 The rubber is associated to a Neo-Hookean material formulation whereas the steel is modeled by a linear elastic material formulation.
+Due to the large rotation, its large-strain formulation is required.
 For each material a solid body is created.

 ..  pyvista-plot::
     :context:

     # two material model formulations
     neo_hooke = fem.NeoHooke(mu=1, bulk=1)
-    linear_elastic = fem.LinearElastic(E=100, nu=0.3)
+    linear_elastic = fem.LinearElasticLargeStrain(E=100, nu=0.3)

     # the solid bodies
     fiber = fem.SolidBody(umat=linear_elastic, field=fields[0])